ipfs-shipyard/rb-pinning-service-api/README.md

 - access token authentication
 - basic pinning client for testing
 - only unpin cid if this is the only pin with that CID
+- method for expiring pins after a certain amount of time (does it deleted it or update status?)

 ## Notes